 An account that involves more than one person is called a collective account and is not allowed.
 There are multiple scenarios in which multiple people who know each other would attempt to use a single account; (1) puppy mills, (2) puppy brokers, (3) person(s) representing a group of breeders.

-In addition to the above criteria, you'll want a breeder who requires some things of you, too.
+You'll want a breeder who requires some things of you, too.
 A reputable breeder doesn't just sell her puppies to the first interested buyer!

 The breeder should require you to: